Jobanpreet-Brar/6T-SRAM-Characterization/README.md

 What this means in practice:
 - Trip point shifts → read/write balance shifts
 - Noise margin changes → stability changes
-- This is the reason SRAM design talks about **corner sign-off**, not a single plot
+- This is why SRAM talks about **corner sign-off**, not a single plot

 ---

 ## 8) Python SNM extractor (CSV → HSNM/RSNM)

-**You can export raw data and compute the metric independently.**

 ### 8.1 What the script does
 `codes/snm_from_csv.py`: